 As you can see, the shapes and sizes of the cursors have changed.
 This makes them more visible.
-You can also choose to have a "shadow" under the cursor if you want, by clicking or tapping the box marked "Enable pointer shadow".
+You can also choose to have a shadow under the cursor if you want, by clicking or tapping the box marked "Enable pointer shadow".
 This is worth experimenting with to see if you like the effect.

 Once you've found a scheme you like, click Apply or OK.

-How to Customize Individual Mouse Pointers in Windows
+How to customize individual mouse pointers in Windows

 But what if you don't like every shape and size supplied with the scheme?
 Select a pointer that you'd like to change and click or tap Browse.
 This will open up the folder in which the cursor images are stored, and you can scroll through the thumbnails to choose one you like better.

 You can go through all the schemes and select whatever shapes you want.
-If you should change your mind about any of those shapes, just click on Use Default and you'll go back to the original set (but of course that means any other changes you made will go back to the defaults as well).
+If you should change your mind about any of those shapes, just click or tap on Use Default and you'll go back to the original set (but of course that means any other changes you made will go back to the defaults as well).

 It’s important to keep in mind that once you've changed the cursors to your liking, Windows will treat your changes as an entirely new theme.
 Be sure to save this theme so you can choose it again.
 Click or tap the Save As button and give your theme a descriptive name.

 In Windows 7, you have the choice of allowing themes to change your mouse pointers.
 If you choose to do this, then if you install a new theme that has its own set of cursors, those will supersede the ones you've chosen.
 If you want to keep the same set regardless, be sure not to check that box.

-How to Delete a Mouse Pointer Scheme in Windows
+How to delete a mouse pointer scheme in Windows

 But, once you have made changes to a theme and saved it, the Delete button will be active.
 If you want to get rid of your theme, just click or tap that button.

 Then, confirm the deletion process.

-Where to Find Mouse Cursors on the Internet
+Where to find mouse cursors on the internet?

-It used to be that there were plenty of custom mouse-cursor themes available for free on the internet.
-Times have changed.
-Now a lot of the custom themes cost money, and the free ones are little more than havens for malware.
-You'll have to decide whether you want to pay for a specialized theme.
-A Google or Bing search on custom mouse pointers and and your operating system will turn up plenty of options.
+There are plenty of custom mouse-cursor themes available for free on the internet.
+But there are also a lot of the custom themes that cost money, and some of the free ones are little more than havens for malware.
+You'll have to decide whether you want to pay for a specialized cursor scheme.
+A Google or Bing search on custom mouse pointers and your operating system will turn up plenty of options.
 Have you made changes to your mouse pointer?
 Have you found good paid or free schemes?
 Please share your experiences in the comments.